 Moc Che reef is the continuation of Cueva del Pargo as it flows further north along the coastline.

-It’s around 12-13 metres deep here and it starts with rolling dunes with soft corals growing along them.
+It’s around 12-13 meters deep here and it starts with rolling dunes with soft corals growing along them.
 Further along the reef, you’ll find some more coral structures and smaller walls with lots of anemones and tiny critters, like the adorable sexy shrimp.

-This reef is one of my favorite for searching for macro creatures, as there are lots of rocks to peek under, and creatures to find.
+This reef is one of my favorites for searching for macro creatures, as there are lots of rocks to peek under, and creatures to find.
 Definitely a site to bring your underwater camera to!

-Towards the end of the dive site there is a cool swim-through archway, where you can usually find a huge school of grunts and snappers.
+Towards the end of the dive site, there is a cool swim-through archway, where you can usually find a huge school of grunts and snappers.